-If you just wish to learn about bees and beekeeping or are undecided if you want to keep bees, you can attend just the theory course and perhaps decide later about continuing with the practical sessions.
-Similarly, if you have already attended a suitable theory course, you may wish to join the practicals, but please contact us for advice first.
+If you just wish to learn about bees and beekeeping or are undecided if you want to keep bees, you can attend just the theory course and decide later about continuing with the practical sessions.
+Similarly, if you have already attended a suitable theory course, you may be able to join us for the practicals, but please contact us for advice first.

 The course is always very popular and places are limited – early application is recommended!

 For application or more information, please email David Clague via: firstname.lastname@example.org